NeuralNetworkVerification/Marabou/README.md

 ./resources/runMarabou.py resources/nnet/mnist/mnist10x10.nnet resources/properties/mnist/image3_target6_epsilon0.05.txt --portfolio --num-workers=4
 ```

-You could consider the Split-and-Conquer mode (see below).
+Alternatively, you could also consider the Split-and-Conquer mode (see below).

 ### Using the Split and Conquer (SNC) mode
 In the SNC mode, activated by *--snc* Marabou decomposes the problem into *2^n0*